lolopinto/ent/docker_CHANGELOG.md

   * the existing names can be kept by using `storageKey` and `graphqlName` in the schema files so that there doesn't have to be any production impact.
   * standardizes on `Id` instead of `ID` so functions like `User.loadIDFromEmailAddress` become `User.loadIdFromEmailAddress`
 - changes generated files for patterns to make them more customizable (#1760)
+- changes enum names with numbers fro FOO_1 to FOO1

 ## [0.1.17] - 2024-01-21